-Darjeeling tea is known as the Fine Wine of Teas for its unique Muscatel flavour that cannot be replicated anywhere else in the world.
+Darjeeling tea is renowned globally for its distinctive Muscatel flavour, which cannot be replicated anywhere else in the world.

 Darjeeling tea has been accorded with a geographical indication (GI) status.
 It was the first GI to be registered from India.